Ottawa Winterlude 2026: Winter festival with ice, snow and culture

 Lesley Carter from Bucket List Publications attended the Winterlude Festival with her family every year while living in Canada.
 She said: "Rather than fret about winter, let's find ways to celebrate it.
 Visiting festivals like Winterlude and Winter Carnival is the highlight of my year.”

-Discover, what you can do* in Ottawa
+Discover what to do in Ottawa

 We recognize those who do this more often by the backpacks they carry on their backs.
 This is where they store the shoes they put on when they reach their destination in the city.
 There are huts on the canal at regular intervals where you can rent ice skates or put on your own.
 In addition to the shelter, there is always a kiosk that sells hot drinks and BeaverTails.